 Right: Agricultural system in ancient Egypt

-Except for one “small” detail: our body.
+Except for one “small” detail: our bodies.

-From that perspective, big is alienating, oppressing, disorienting and disengaging.
+From that perspective, big is alienating, oppressive, disorienting and disengaging.
 There is nothing much we can do than to succumb and give up when we face huge, hard, heavy, fast and strong objects or systems.
 We feel helpless.